Concerned about a horse? Call 01508 481008

 To keep costs down by housing horses on someone else’s land

-Although horses are legally required to be microchipped and passported, equine identification laws are not being effectively enforced and a lack of a centralised database makes identifying horses and tracing owners problematic.
+Although horses are legally required to be microchipped and passported, equine identification laws are not being effectively enforced and a current lack of a centralised database makes identifying horses and tracing owners problematic.
 Irresponsible owners are therefore able to get away with fly-grazing their horses

 Overbreeding of horses means owners need to look for alternative land – often for their “lower value” equines